ginogeorgiev/D20Simulator/README.md

 Left_Arrow - change colors of dice

-This application uses openGL and LWJGL.
+This application was writen in openGL and Java and uses LWJGL.

 <img alt="GIF" src="d20.gif" width="100%"/>